pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

 In your output:

-- `status.template.metadata.labels` shows the list of applied labels by Application Live View Convention Server.
+- `status.template.metadata.labels` shows the list of applied labels by Application Live View convention server.
-- `status.template.metadata.annotations` shows the list of applied annotations by Application Live View Convention Server.
+- `status.template.metadata.annotations` shows the list of applied annotations by Application Live View convention server.